-18. This section is a summary of the grant allocations shown in Tables B, C, D and E, together with funding for museums, galleries and collections.
-Where figures are not simply copied from the other tables, explanations of how the figures are calculated are given in paragraphs 19 to 20.
+19. This section is a summary of the grant allocations shown in Tables B, C, D and E, together with funding for museums, galleries and collections, and additional QR funding from the NPIF.
+Where figures are not simply copied from the other tables, explanations of how the figures are calculated are given in paragraphs 20-22.